London

 • re-cut regional government when national politics demands it (1963, 1985, 1999).

-Now that we know all this, the steampunk detective radio play Victoriocity (set in “Even Greater London”) is even more entertaining.
+Now that we know all this, the steampunk detective radio play called Victoriocity (set in “Even Greater London”) is even more entertaining.

 2.8 Forward-facing policy setting

 OK WHAT A WILD RIDE.
-HERE HAVE SOME YIMBY ARTICLES AS A PALATE CLEANSER:
+HERE, HAVE SOME YIMBY ARTICLES AS A PALATE CLEANSER:

 I’m not going to talk about accents.
 That is a whole can of worms.